 • Save

-The Ribbon Falls trailhead is found at the Ribbon Creek Day Use Area.
-From Highway 40, turn off onto Mt Allan Drive toward the Nakiska Ski Area.
-Then turn left at Centennial Drive and then right onto Ribbon Creek Road.
-You’ll find the trailhead at the far end of the parking lot.
-There are toilets available here, too.
+The Ribbon Falls Trailhead is found in the Ribbon Creek Day Use Area.
+Driving from Calgary, head west on the Trans Canada and take Exit 118 toward Kananaskis Country.
+Continue down Hwy 40 (Kananaskis Trail) for around 24 km and then turn right onto Mt Allan Drive as if you’re going the Nakiska Ski Hill.
+Take your first left onto Centennial Dr and then a quick right onto Ribbon Creek Rd to access the parking area.
+You’ll find the trailhead at the far west end in the parking lot.
+If you’re wondering, there are outhouse toilets here.

 • Save